 We all love Almond Roca!
 I use the candy crushed as ice cream topping, over pudding, cakes and cookies.
 My family expects these Almond Roca pinwheel cookies every Christmas!
-If you don't like rum extract you can use vanilla extract.
-Preparation time does not include the 2 hours of chilling the dough time.—Nancy Heishman, Las Vegas, Nevada
+Use vanilla if you don't like rum extract. —Nancy Heishman, Las Vegas, Nevada

 - 1/2 cup butter, softened

 - 1 large egg

 - 1 teaspoon rum extract

 - 6 Almond Roca candies, crushed or 1/2 cup brickle toffee bits

 - 1/4 cup miniature semisweet chocolate chips

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and extract.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
 Shape dough into a disk; wrap in plastic wrap.
 Refrigerate 1 hour or until firm enough to roll.

 - On a sheet of waxed paper, roll dough into a 10-in. square.
 In a small bowl, combine crushed candies and chocolate chips; sprinkle over dough to within 1 in. of edges.
 Using waxed paper, roll up tightly jelly-roll style, removing paper as you roll.
 Wrap in plastic wrap; refrigerate 1 hour or until firm, up to 24 hours.

 - Preheat oven to 375°.
 Unwrap and cut dough crosswise into 1/4-in. slices.
 Place 2 in. apart on parchment paper-lined baking sheets.
 Bake 8-10 minutes or until edges are light brown.
 Cool on pans 2 minutes.
 Remove to wire racks to cool.
 Yield: about 2-1/2 dozen.